Dynamsoft/mrz-scanner-javascript/README.md

 # About the solution

-Passport MRZ Scanner enables camera to scan the MRZ code of a passport.
-It will extract all data like firstname, lastname, passport number, nationality, date of birth, expiration date and personal number from the MRZ string, and converts the encoded string into human-readable fields.
-Welcome to visit dynamsoft's [official website](https://dynamsoft.com/capture-vision/docs/web/programming/javascript/user-guide/passport-mrz-scanner.html) to learn more about this solution.
+General MRZ Scanner enables camera to scan the MRZ code of ID-cards, passports, and visas.
+Currently, the General MRZ Scanner supports TD-1, TD-2, TD-3, MRV-A, and MRV-B standards.
+It will extract all data like first name, last name, document number, nationality, date of birth, expiration date and more from the MRZ string, and converts the encoded string into human-readable fields.

 ## Web demo